biogabriel7/weekly-digest/README.md

 ## License

-This pipeline is provided as-is for educational analysis purposes.
+Internal Usage.

 ## Support

-For issues or questions, please refer to the documentation or create an issue in the repository.
+For issues or questions, please refer to Gabriel.